Is your black cat rusty red? Tyrosine deficient diet?

 An inadequate amount of tyrosine in the cat’s diet results in an incomplete amount of melanin deposited inside the hair fibres.
 It appears that this relates to the eumelanin component leaving the pheomelanin to show its color of reddish brown.
 Or perhaps the pigment is thinly spread through the hair turning brown/black to yellow/reddish brown.

-It is interesting to note that the amount of typrosine required to ensure a full amount of melanin in the fur is greater than the amount needed for a kitten to grow normally (as I understand this tricky subject).
-That would imply that black hair might normally be rusty colored.
-In fact this seems to be true because black cats look rusty red when backlit – the light shines through the hair strands (see picture).
+It is interesting to note that the amount of tyrosine required to ensure a full amount of melanin in the fur is greater than the amount needed for a kitten to grow normally (as I understand this tricky subject).
+That would imply that black hair might normally be rusty coloured.
+In fact, this seems to be true because black cats look rusty red when backlit – the light shines through the hair strands (see picture).

 Incidentally, tyrosine supplements for people can be bought over the counter.
 It is used to treat mental health conditions such as chronic fatigue syndrome and attention deficit disorders.

-Interesting fact: the pattern in a cat’s coat is mirrored in the skin.
+Interesting fact: the pattern in a cat’s coat is mirrored in the skin but I believe that this is at least partly because of the fine down hairs which are barely visible.
 However, polar bears have pigment-free hairs but black skin.
 Melanism is the effect of a patterned cat (usually brown tabby) turning black with a ghost pattern due to a genetic mutation.

 Note: the information for the article comes from the Journal of Nutrition.